huawei-openlab/oct/tools/stdContainerValidator/README.md

 ```

 #How To try
-It is easy to use this tool, we provide a `demo bundle` with an invalid `config.json` file.
+It is easy to use this tool, we provide a demo-bundle.

 ```
 make
-./octest v --config bundle/config.json
-./octest v --bundle bundle
+./scv bundle demo-bundle

 ```